VTwin90/UN-PERFECT-DATE/TESTING.md

 * TCO11

 ### User Story:
-> As a first time user I want to understand the purpose of the site upon loading it.
+> As a first-time user I want to understand the purpose of the site upon loading it.

 Tests Covering story:
 * TC008

 ### User Story:
-> As a first time user I want to be able to easily play the game on any device and view content clearly.
+> As a first-time user I want to be able to easily play the game on any device and view content.

 Tests Covering story:
 * TC004